The Third Party Litigation Funding Law Review: USA

 - As dispute resolution becomes ever more costly, pursuing legal action generally has become more risky.
 Technological advances have led to exponential increases in the volume and types of evidence that are created and maintained, often leading to much more costly electronic discovery.
 Even where a claimant can fund its attorneys' fees or where a law firm will take its fees on risk, funding for out-of-pocket costs can be a potential solution to fast-paced increases in the resources required to see a dispute through to conclusion.

-- Large law firms that traditionally work on a billable hour model have been able to use third-party funding to enter the claimant-side market even if they are unable or unwilling to take contingency risk.4
+- Large law firms that traditionally work on a billable hour model have been able to use third party funding to enter the claimant-side market even if they are unable or unwilling to take contingency risk.3

-As will be discussed further below, the present year has brought even more reasons for US claimants and firms to turn to the third-party funding market to finance their legal claims, particularly because of the global coronavirus pandemic and the economic recession it has triggered.5 And more generally, third-party funding often is used to finance antitrust claims, breach of contract, business torts, intellectual property disputes (including patent, copyright and trademark infringement and trade secret misappropriation claims) and qui tam (whistle-blower) suits.
+As will be discussed further below, the past two years have brought even more reasons for US claimants and firms to turn to the third party funding market to finance their legal claims, particularly because of the global coronavirus pandemic and the economic changes it triggered.4 And more generally, third party funding often is used to finance antitrust claims, breach of contract, business torts, intellectual property disputes (including patent, copyright and trademark infringement and trade secret misappropriation claims) and qui tam (whistle-blower) suits.

-The major funders in the United States, along with a number of thought leaders within those organisations, have been identified and ranked by various ranking institutions, including Chambers and Partners,6 the Leaders League,7 and Who's Who Legal.8 While there are dozens of funders operating in the United States at present, the funders that appeared in 2020 industry rankings include (in alphabetical order): Burford Capital, Curiam Capital, GLS Capital, Lake Whillans, Longford Capital Management, Omni Bridgeway,9 Parabellum Capital, Tenor Capital Management, Therium Capital Management, Validity Finance and Woodsford Litigation Funding.
+The major funders in the United States, along with a number of thought leaders within those organisations, have been identified and ranked by various ranking institutions, including Chambers and Partners,5 the Leaders League,6 and Who's Who Legal7 and LawDragon.8 While there are dozens of funders operating in the United States at present, the funders that appeared in 2021 industry rankings include (in alphabetical order): Bench Walk Advisors, Burford Capital, Curiam Capital, Delta Capital Management, Fortress Investment Group, GLS Capital, Lake Whillans, LexShares, Longford Capital Management, Omni Bridgeway,9 Parabellum Capital, Tenor Capital Management, Therium Capital Management, Validity Finance, Veridis Management and Woodsford Litigation Funding.

-In September 2020, six of the leading global litigation finance firms – Burford Capital, Harbour Litigation Funding, Longford Capital Management, Omni Bridgeway, Therium Capital Management and Woodsford Litigation Funding – set up the International Legal Finance Association (ILFA), which is incorporated in Washington, DC.10 ILFA was founded 'to represent litigation funders in their dealings with governments, regulators, international associations, as well as professional legal bodies' and intends 'to act as a clearing house for research, analysis and data concerning the industry'.11 Other funders have already joined, including the DE Shaw Group, Fortress Investment Group, Law Finance Group, Nivalion AG, Parabellum Capital and Validity Finance.12
+In September 2020, six of the leading global litigation finance firms – Burford Capital, Harbour Litigation Funding, Longford Capital Management, Omni Bridgeway, Therium Capital Management and Woodsford Litigation Funding – set up the International Legal Finance Association (ILFA), which is incorporated in Washington, DC.10 ILFA was founded 'to represent litigation funders in their dealings with governments, regulators, international associations, as well as professional legal bodies' and intends 'to act as a clearing house for research, analysis and data concerning the industry'.11 Other funders already have joined, including the DE Shaw Group, Fortress Investment Group, Innsworth, Law Finance Group, Nivalion AG, Parabellum Capital, TRGP Capital and Validity Finance.12 In September 2021, ILFA announced that it had brought in a former US Department of Justice official, Gary Barnett, to be the executive director and general counsel of the trade group.13

 Legal and regulatory framework